 Our Curriculum for Year 1 – 6 is made up of a number of different subject areas, eg English, Maths, Science, Art etc and we make links between the subjects when it is relevant and appropriate.
-During the term, we organise a trip out of School if it is appropriate or a visitor to come into School to extend our children’s experiences and broaden their horizons.
+During the term, we organise a trips out of School if it is appropriate or a visitor to come into School to extend our children’s experiences and add to their cultural capital.
 We also have a strong focus on developing vocabulary through our curriculum in order to improve our children’s social mobility and life chances.
 As our classes are often of mixed age (years 1&2, years 3&4 and years 5&6) we run our curriculum as a two year rolling program.
 This ensures that pupils cover a wide and full curriculum at their phase level.

 Each morning, we prioritise the teaching of English and Maths.
 Phonics is taught every day in Early Years and Key Stage 1.
 Reading is taught for 30 minutes a day in KS1 and 45 minutes a day in KS2.
 These are the building blocks which enable children to access the entire curriculum and important life skills for the future.
 Improved numeracy and literacy skills are associated with improved life chances.
 We want all of our children to reach their full potential.

-Children in Year 3 and 4 have a specialist Music Tutor from the Suffolk County Music Service once a week throughout the year, and this year they are being taught to play the recorder, at no cost to parents.
+In Lower KS2, pupils have a specialist Music Tutor from the Suffolk County Music Service once a week throughout the year, and this year they are being taught to play the guitar, at no cost to parents.
 Each child has an instrument to take home and practice on.
 Pupils have the option to continue their tuition for a further year.
-We currently have a group of year 5s receiving guitar lessons each week.

 The Reception Class is slightly different as they follow the Early Years Foundation Stage Curriculum.
 They have their own Outdoor Area where much of their learning takes place.
 Learning here is a mixture of child initiated and adult led tasks.
 There is a daily focus on phonics to encourage children to emerge as readers and writers.
 Children work through play, story telling, experiences and interaction with adults to develop their vocabulary.
 We have also developed a Forest School provision to support the entire EYFS curriculum, but in particular for the development of fine and gross motor skills.